rcos/rcos-handbook/docs/meetings/large_group_meetings.md

 - Graduating seniors are honored with a group photo and a token of our appreciation :)
 - Students going on co-op, internship, or study abroad also honored with group photo
-- New coordinators are introduced -->
+- New Coordinators are introduced -->